Lunar start-up ispace blasts off in Tokyo market debut

 LUNAR COLONY

-ispace has a contract with NASA to ferry payloads to the moon from 2025 and is targeting building a permanently staffed lunar colony by 2040.
+ispace is working with spacecraft software firm Draper to help bring NASA payloads to the moon from 2025 and is targeting building a permanently staffed lunar colony by 2040.

 "We've gotten a lot of attention from many people including shareholders and investors and renewed our desire to steadily expand our business in the future," Takeshi Hakamada, ispace's founder and chief executive, told reporters.